What Is a Mouse Jiggler?

 Sepio is at the forefront of hardware security, offering cutting-edge cybersecurity defense layers to protect your organization.
 Sepio’s unique capabilities enable CISOs to continuously detect and remediate any threats from any type of hardware asset.

-By leveraging Sepio’s advanced technology (Hardware DNA), CISOs can strengthen their organization’s security posture and safeguard valuable assets from cyberattacks.
-Sepio’s platform go beyond traditional software-based approaches, providing a more comprehensive and effective defense against hardware-based threats.
-With Hardware DNA, organizations can detect unauthorized devices, including mouse jigglers, and remediate them before they cause harm.
+By leveraging Sepio’s advanced technology (Asset DNA), CISOs can strengthen their organization’s security posture and safeguard valuable assets from cyberattacks.
+Sepio’s platform goes beyond traditional software-based approaches, providing a more comprehensive and effective defense against hardware-based threats.
+With Asset DNA, organizations can detect unauthorized devices, including mouse jigglers, and remediate them before they cause harm.

-With Sepio’s unique capabilities, CISOs can enhance their security training, bolster their incident response, and protect valuable assets from data breaches or denial-of-service attacks.
-By taking a proactive approach to hardware cybersecurity, organizations can strengthen their defense against evolving threats.
+With Sepio’s unique capabilities, CISOs can enhance their security training and bolster their incident response.
+These capabilities also help protect valuable assets from data breaches or denial-of-service attacks.
+By taking a proactive approach to hardware cybersecurity, organizations can strengthen their defenses against evolving threats.

 Ready to Strengthen Your Organization’s Security?